qmk/qmk_firmware/docs/config_options.md

 * `#define MATRIX_ROW_PINS_RIGHT { <row pins> }`
 * `#define MATRIX_COL_PINS_RIGHT { <col pins> }`
   * If you want to specify a different pinout for the right half than the left half, you can define `MATRIX_ROW_PINS_RIGHT`/`MATRIX_COL_PINS_RIGHT`.
 Currently, the size of `MATRIX_ROW_PINS` must be the same as `MATRIX_ROW_PINS_RIGHT` and likewise for the definition of columns.
+  * may be omitted by the keyboard designer if matrix reads are handled in an alternate manner.
+See [low-level matrix overrides](custom_quantum_functions.md?id=low-level-matrix-overrides) for more information.

 * `#define DIRECT_PINS_RIGHT { { F1, F0, B0, C7 }, { F4, F5, F6, F7 } }`
   * If you want to specify a different direct pinout for the right half than the left half, you can define `DIRECT_PINS_RIGHT`.
 Currently, the size of `DIRECT_PINS` must be the same as `DIRECT_PINS_RIGHT`.